 The first rule when planning a treasure hunt is to start with the treasure itself then work backwards.
 This way you always know which clue to place next.
 If it’s for a birthday or Christmas, you may want to leave a small present at each location, then the final treasure at the end of the hunt.

 For younger kids, choose clues which are more visual or write extra hints on the clue (e.g. “Starts with B…”).
 For older kids, if they get stuck, give them an extra clue at this point.
-For mixed groups, one idea is to have two clues at some points (one easy, one harder) and rip the next clue in half, placing half at each of the locations.
+For mixed groups, one idea is to have two clues at some points (one easy, one harder).
+Rip the next clue in half, placing half at each of the locations.
 This way, both younger and older kids will have fun and develop their team building skills.

 Clue ideas for kids of all ages